 *Disclosure: This post contains affiliate links, meaning I get a commission if you decide to make a purchase through the asterisk marks links at no extra cost to you.

-You hear it all the time ‘drink eight glasses of water’, ‘drink 2 Litres of water a day’ etc, etc… Guilty as charged, I do really struggle with this, but it is something I am really trying to work on, (to help this I have bought an abundance of water bottles…oops) even if I add a bit of squash to my water, or switch it to a herbal tea to start off with, its all got water in; I say encouraging myself.
-If you feel as if that’s cheating, you could always infuse your water with fruit, or another thing I have been loving is Twinings Cold Infuse*, these are herbal tea bags, but for the use of water!
+You hear it all the time ‘drink eight glasses of water’, ‘drink 2 Litres of water a day’ etc, etc… Guilty as charged, I do struggle with this, but it is something I am really trying to work on, (to help this I have bought an abundance of water bottles…oops) even if I add a bit of squash to my water, or switch it to a herbal tea to start off with, its all got water in; I say encouraging myself.
+If you feel as if that’s cheating, you could always infuse your water with fruit, or another thing I have been loving is Twinings Cold Infuse*, these are herbal tea bags, but for the use of cold water!

 Create a good skincare routine.

 So many people think of skincare as a chore, are you one of them?
 I personally love to take some time out of my evening to really remove my makeup and clean my skin.
 I’m not just talking about taking a makeup wipe to my face, I’m talking about really getting into it with a balm cleanser.
-I love to use Lush’s Ultrabland Cleanser, I just take a dollop on my hands and massage it all over my face, it looks messy, but my god is it satisfying once it all comes off on a flannel, or the cotton pad with micellar water when I’m feeling that little bit lazier.
+I love to use Lush’s Ultrabland Cleanser, I just take a dollop on my hands and massage it all over my face, it looks messy, but my god is it satisfying once it all comes off on a flannel, or a cotton pad with micellar water when I’m feeling that little bit lazier.

 Moisturise, Moisturise, moisturise.